refinedev/refine/documentation/docs/api-reference/mui/hooks/useDataGrid/index.md

 :::tip

-Mui X community version only filter the rows according to one criterion at a time.
+Mui X community version only filters the rows according to one criterion at a time.
 To use multi-filtering, you need to upgrade to the [Pro plan](#).

-However, multiple filtering can be done as server-side without specifying the `filterModel`.
+However, multiple filtering can be done server-side without specifying the `filterModel`.

 ```tsx
 return <DataGrid {...dataGridProps} filterModel={undefined} autoHeight />;